Cadillac Eldorado: Ninth generation (1971–1978)

 For 1974, the Eldorado featured a redesigned rear bumper with vertical chrome fender extensions, housing rear reflector/sidemarker lamps.
 This new bumper was designed to meet the new 5 mile impact federal design regulation.
-Other styling changes included new horizontal taillamps placed beneath the trunk lid, a new fine mesh grille with Cadillac script on the header and new standard wheel covers.
+Other styling changes included new horizontal taillamps and backup lights placed beneath the trunk lid, a new fine mesh grille with Cadillac script on the header and new standard wheel covers.
 Inside, there was a redesigned two-tier, curved instrument panel, marketed in sales literature as "space age" and shared with all 1974 Cadillacs.

-A new, quartz controlled digital clock, an "information band" of warning lights and the fuel gauge ran horizontally along the upper tier of this new instrument panel.
+A new quartz-controlled digital clock, an "information band" of warning lights, and the fuel gauge ran horizontally along the upper tier of this new instrument panel.

-The 1975 Eldorado received another facelift, with new rectangular headlamps, egg-crate grille, front bumper, full rear wheel openings sans fender skirts and sharper, angular lines resulting in a sleeker appearance, more reminiscent of the 1967–70 models.
+Electronic fuel injection was a new option for 1975.
+The Eldorado received another facelift, with new rectangular headlamps, egg-crate grille, front bumper, full rear wheel openings sans fender skirts and sharper, angular lines resulting in a sleeker appearance, more reminiscent of the 1967–70 models.
+Along with the regular sunroof, a tinted Astroroof with sliding sunshade was another newly available option for 1975.

-After years of diminishing sales, Cadillac announced that 1976 was to be the final year for the Eldorado convertible and the car was heavily promoted by General Motors as "the last American convertible".
+After years of diminishing sales, Cadillac announced that 1976 would be the final year for the Eldorado convertible, which was heavily promoted by General Motors as "the last American convertible".
 Some 14,000 would be sold, with many customers purchasing multiple cars as investments.
 The final 200 convertibles were designated as "Bicentennial Edition" commemorating America's 200th birthday.
 All 200 of these cars were identical, painted white with a dual red/blue pinstripe along the upper bodyside and inside, a commemorative plaque was mounted on the dashboard.
 When Cadillac reintroduced the Eldorado convertible for the 1984 model year, several customers who had purchased 1976 Eldorado convertibles as investments, felt they had been deceived and launched an unsuccessful class action lawsuit against General Motors.

 Having received a major facelift the previous year, the 1976 Eldorado received only minor styling changes, including a new grille, a small Cadillac script on the hood face, revised taillamp lenses and new black painted wheel covers.

 For 1977, the Eldorado again received a new grille with a finer crosshatch pattern.
 New vertical taillamps were relocated from below the trunk lid to the chrome bumper-fender extensions.
-New 'Eldorado' block-lettering appeared on the hood face and new rectangular side marker lights with 'Eldorado' block-lettering, replaced the 'Eldorado' script on the rear fenders.
+New "Eldorado" block lettering appeared on the hood face, and new rectangular side marker lights with similar block lettering replaced the "Eldorado" script on the rear fenders.
+Inside, there was a new, two-spoke steering wheel with rectangular horn pad.
 The convertible was dropped (although Custom Coach of Lima, Ohio converted a few 1977 and 1978 Eldorados into convertibles using salvaged parts from earlier models).
 The mammoth 500 cu in.
 (8.2L) V8 of 1970–76 was replaced by a new 425 cu in.
 (7L) V8 with 180 bhp available in all 1977 Cadillacs, except the Seville.